What’s in This Article

 Colombia’s Civil Aviation Authority (Aerocivil) closely monitors Avianca.
 The airline must follow national rules based on ICAO standards.
 Aerocivil conducts regular audits to verify that Avianca’s certifications, pilot training, and maintenance programs meet all legal requirements.[13]

-The airline constantly updates its cabin layouts and on-board rules to keep passengers safe and comfortable.
-Avianca provides clear channels for both crew and passengers to report safety concerns, ensuring a rapid response to potential issues.[12]
+The airline updates its cabin layouts and on-board procedures to keep passengers safe and comfortable.
+Avianca provides clear channels for both crew and passengers to report safety concerns, ensuring a quick response to potential issues.[12]

 Comparison with Other Airlines

 Other major Latin American airlines, such as LATAM and Copa, also hold strong safety records.
-While their business models might differ, all of these airlines must meet the exact same global safety standards and pass the same operational audits.[5][13]
+Their business models differ, but all three airlines must meet the same global safety standards and pass the same operational audits.[5][13]

 Is Avianca a Safe Airline?

 Based on its audit history and modern operational record, Avianca is a safe airline.
-It holds an active IOSA registration and operates under strict oversight from Aerocivil and the ICAO.
+It holds an active IOSA registration and operates under strict oversight from Aerocivil and ICAO.
 The airline has not had a fatal passenger accident since 1990.
-While minor technical incidents occur, Avianca’s crews handle them professionally.[4][5][7][15]
+Its crews handle technical incidents professionally, as shown by the safe diversions in 2024 and 2025.[4][5][7][15]
 As of 2026, independent monitors give the airline a perfect safety rating.[11]

 Is Avianca a safe airline?

 Yes.
-Avianca follows strict regulations from Aerocivil and the ICAO.
-It also maintains an active IOSA registration, and aviation trackers currently give it a 7/7 safety rating.[4][5][11]
+Avianca follows strict regulations from Aerocivil and ICAO, maintains an active IOSA registration, and earns a 7/7 safety rating from AirlineRatings as of 2026.[4][5][11]

 What safety measures does Avianca have in place?

 Avianca operates a comprehensive Safety Management System (SMS) that includes risk and fatigue management programs.
-The airline also conducts ongoing, rigorous crew training and passes regular safety audits.[12][13]
+The airline conducts ongoing crew training and passes regular safety audits from Aerocivil and IATA.[12][13]

 Has Avianca had any major safety incidents in the past?